RaphaLevy/Undergraduate_Dissertation/README.md

 Contents:

++ modeling_files: Folder containg .ipynb files for elaboration of results
 + tex_files: Folder containing necessary .tex files for development of the dissertation
 + Dissertation.pdf: File containing the text of the dissertation